 For toes that suffer pinch blisters, often the fleshy underside of the toe is misshapen to the point where it can be triangular!
 Anything that can hold this soft tissue in and less triangular, means there’s less toe that the next toe can tread on – and that means less blisters.
 Below is a video on my toe taping technique that I learned from Anna Beetham.
 There are all sorts of different tapes used in blister prevention.
 None of them are really made for blisters, they’re made for other purposes: Fixomull Stretch is the one I generally use - it’s the one in the video.
 We sell it from our online store if you can’t get it elsewhere.

 Fixomull Stretch Blister Tape 5cm x 10m

 Lubricants reduce friction.
 However, research shows that after a while (around 90 mins), they actually increase friction above baseline measures.
-So to remain successful, ongoing reapplication is required.
+So to remain successful, ongoing reapplication is required by athletes.
 There are a few downsides to lubricants.
 My favourite lubricant isn’t a greasy one - it’s a powdered one called 2Toms Blistershield Powder.
 You can get that from us below.

 2Toms BlisterShield powder (10 sachets)

 Toe-socks add a little more bulk to the interdigital space so they work a bit like an interdigital wedge by cushioning.
 They also work like a double-sock system by forming an additional interface (sock-sock) at the interdigital space.
 But double-socks rely on different materials being used for friction-reducing properties and this is not the case with toesocks – it’s the same material on each side.
 But this small difference may be enough to stop blisters.
 A common brand of toe-socks is Injinji.
 While toesocks can reduce interdigital blisters, it's not difficult to understand how they can cause the shoe to get too tight in the toebox and cause additional pressure and more blisters to the outside of the big and little toe.